 5 August – 9 September 2021

-Golden Thread Gallery are delighted to announce Alison Lowry’s upcoming exhibition in the Project Space, The Bystander Effect.
+Golden Thread Gallery are delighted to share Alison Lowry’s new exhibition The Bystander Effect in the Project Space.

 The culmination of two years of research, The Bystander Effect examines the role that we, as a society, had in allowing an ‘architecture of containment’ to develop in Northern Ireland.
 Within the exhibition, the term ‘architecture of containment’ describes the physical infrastructure and systems used to incarcerate women and children in eighteenth and nineteenth century Ireland, including Industrial Schools, Children’s Homes, Mother and Baby Institutions and Magdalene Laundries.